 In Italy, police hunting the Red Brigade killers of former premier Aldo Moro have made what could be their first major breakthrough.

-In Italy, police hunting the Red Brigade killers of former premier Aldo Moro have made what could be their first major breakthrough.
+Background: In Italy, police hunting the Red Brigade killers of former premier Aldo Moro have made what could be their first major breakthrough.
 Five people suspected of Brigade involvement are being held in Rome and two hideouts have also been discovered.
 Among those arrested were two women and the owner of a printing press which, police believe, may have been used to produce communiques during the kidnap.

 SYNOPSIS: This print shop in the Via Foa near the Janiculum Hill in Central Rome was used, police believe, to produce the messages issued by the Red Brigades after the bloody kidnap of Aldo Moro in March and before his murder on May the ninth.
 Tests are now underway on the printing equipment to ascertain definitely whether or not it was used by the Brigades.